RuqiBai/academic-website/content/personal/runner/index.md

 - personal
 ---

-I am an avid marathon runner.
-I have finished 4 marathon in the past few years with PB 3:29:09 at 2023 Nationwide Children’s Hospital Columbus Marathon.
+As an avid marathon runner, I have finished 4 marathon in the past few years with PB 3:29:09 at 2023 Nationwide Children’s Hospital Columbus Marathon.

 ## License